Skip to content

 • Automated testing/validation for Terraform + deployment pipelines.

-• Incident response in real production settings.
+• Incident response expectations in real production settings.

 If you are hiring for junior cloud roles and provide coaching in these areas, I am open to discussing opportunities.